-Yamaha has two big things going for it that makes their guitars such a nice value:
+Yamaha has two big things going for it that makes their guitars such an excellent value:

 1. They have an ages-old brand name they have to protect, so they make sure that even their inexpensive instruments are high quality.
 They’re not looking to risk the company name, so they take all the guitar-making experience they’ve built up over decades and decades of doing this, and they put it into instruments like these.